 Research Advisory Committee

-Our Research Advisory Committee, appointed by New Zealand Winegrowers and comprised of industry experts, assesses research proposals and guides our research priorities.
-Grower and winery members with technical or scientific expertise are encouraged to put their names forward for consideration when expressions of interest open each year.
+Our Research Advisory Committee is appointed by New Zealand Winegrowers and comprised of industry experts.
+The committee provides an industry perspective for the institute’s science team and Board of Directors on proposed research with a focus—relevance and value—on outcomes.
+The board is responsible for investment decisions, based on the recommendations of the institute’s science team and the Research Advisory Committee.
+Industry experts with technical or scientific expertise are encouraged to put their names forward for consideration when expressions of interest open each year.